 \subsection{Affine Structures on the Base of SYZ Fibrations}

-It is a standard fact by Hitchin \cite{H2} that the base $B$ of the special Lagrangian fibration naturally admits the structure of affine manifold with singularities , i.e., the transition functions away from the discriminant locus fall in $GL(n,\mathbb{Z})\rtimes \mathbb{R}^n$.
-The base is where the world where tropical curves/discs live which we discuss later.
+It is a standard fact by Hitchin \cite{H2} that the base $B$ of the special Lagrangian fibration naturally admits structures of affine manifold with singularities , i.e., the transition functions away from the discriminant locus fall in $GL(n,\mathbb{Z})\rtimes \mathbb{R}^n$.
+The base is where tropical curves/discs live and we will discuss later.

-The affine structures are defined as follows: assume that $X$ is a complex $n$-fold admitting a non-where vanishing holomorphic $n$-form $\Omega$.
+The affine structures are defined as follows: assume that $X$ is a complex $n$-fold admitting a nowhere vanishing holomorphic $n$-form $\Omega$.
 We will denote $L_u$ the fibre over $u\in B$.
 Let $B_0$ be the complement of the discriminant of the fibration.
 Then $\cup_{u\in B_0}H_2(X,L_u;\mathbb{Z})$ forms a local system of lattices over $B_0$.
 By choosing relative classes $\gamma_1,\cdots,\gamma_n$ as flat local sections in an open neighborhood on $B_0$ such that their boundaries generate the first homology of fibres, then the functions $\mbox{Im}\int_{\gamma_i}\Omega$ give the integral affine coordinates on the neighborhood.
 This is known as the complex affine structure when $X\rightarrow B$ is a special Lagrangian fibration from the aspects of mirror symmetry.
 In particular, this gives a natural identification of $H^1(L_u,\mathbb{R})\cong T_uB_0$.
-Notice that the this identification gives the opposite orientation of $T_uB_0$.
+Notice that this identification gives the opposite orientation of $T_uB_0$.
 Due to the natural pairing on $H_1(L_u,\mathbb{R})$ induces an isomorphism $H_1(L_u,\mathbb{R})\cong H^1(L_u,\mathbb{R})$, we will use the identifications freely later.

 The following observation reduces the complication of tropical geometry discussed in the next section. \begin{lem} For a generic choice of $(Y,D)$, the singular fibres of the special Lagrangian fibration of $X=Y\backslash D$ in Theorem \ref{92} are either simple nodal curves or cusp curves. \end{lem} \begin{proof} From Theorem \ref{res}, it suffices to prove that the corresponding rational elliptic surface $\check{Y}$ has only irreducible singular fibres from Kodaira's classification of singular fibres of minimal elliptic fibration.
 In particular, these components of reducible fibres have self-intersection $-2$.
 We will first briefly recall the Torelli theorem for rational elliptic surfaces \cite{M5}\cite{Hacking}.
 Let $\check{D}_i$ be the irreducible components of $\check{D}$ and